Nr5D/panganBot/README.md

 # hargapangan.id

 hargapangan.id by default publish six daily price data only (through some option, you can choose more), ~~by storing the result of harvesting, We will have a longer periode of time series data~~.
-No longer storing data, have some difficulties, with some data, updated several times in span 2~12 hours and another data did not updated at all.
+Note : No longer storing data, have some difficulties, with some data, updated several times in span 2~12 hours and another data did not updated at all.